 The Economic Consequences of Peace in Ukraine

-Absent nuclear armageddon, the current conflict will be resolved, on way or another--hence it's worthwhile trying to figure out what lies ahead: here are my 2 cents, please let me have yours!
+Absent nuclear armageddon, the current conflict will be resolved, one way or another--hence it's worthwhile trying to figure out what lies ahead: here are my 2 cents, please let me have yours!

 Prefatory remark